Australian Criminal Law Group are Sydney’s best criminal and traffic lawyers for licence appeals.

 What is a licence appeal?

-Licence Appeals are an appeals to the Roads and Maritime Service for a suspensions of a driver’s licence to be waived or reduced.
+Licence Appeals are appeals to the Roads and Maritime Service for a suspension of a driver’s licence to be waived or reduced.
 You may lodge a licence appeal where your licence will be suspended for: